GaspardMacaux/Documentation_app/docs/source/single_dataset_analysis/dimentional_reduction.rst

 3. **Elbow Plot**:
    After PCA, the **Elbow Plot** is used to determine the optimal number of components to retain.
 The Elbow Plot shows how much variance is explained by each component, with the "elbow" indicating the point where adding more components yields diminishing returns.

-   The plot is generated automatically when PCA is complete, and no additional button is needed to trigger it.

    .. image:: ../_static/images/single_dataset_analysis/elbow_plot.png
       :width: 90%